-- D4.2.1 All students are expected to complete foundation programmes within the prescribed time.
+- D2.2.1 All students are expected to complete foundation programmes within the prescribed time.
 However, in documented cases of extenuating circumstances, the maximum duration of study for a student registered on a foundation programme may be extended to the maximum duration as outlined below.
-There shall, however, be no guarantee about the length of time for which a programme or its component modules shall be available. - D4.2.2 Students may apply for a break in studies of up to one academic year.

-All applications for a break in studies will be considered by the Registration Review Panel.
-In reviewing the student's application for a break in studies, the Registration Review Panel will take into consideration the evidence provided to support the student's case; the

-- timing and duration of the break; and the possible impact on the student's engagement with the programme and assessment and reassessment opportunities. - D4.2.3 The maximum duration of study for any Foundation award is 1 year beyond the expected completion date of the programme, subject to extenuating circumstances: e.g., deferral granted for documented medical reasons.
+There shall, however, be no guarantee about the length of time for which a programme or its component modules shall be available. - D2.2.2 Students may apply for a break in studies of up to one academic year.
+All applications for a break in studies will be considered by the Registry and/or Registration Review Panel.
+In reviewing the student's application for a break in studies, the Registry and/or Registration Review Panel will take into consideration the evidence provided to support the student's case; the timing and duration of the break; and the possible impact on the student's engagement with the programme and assessment and re-assessment opportunities. - D2.2.3 The maximum duration of study for any Foundation award is 1 year beyond the expected completion date of the programme, subject to extenuating circumstances: e.g., deferral granted for documented medical reasons.

-D4.3 Discontinuation of Study
+D2.3 Discontinuation of Study

-D4.3.1 There are constraints on the total period of registration for each programme of study (see section D4).
+D2.3.1 There are constraints on the total period of registration for each programme of study (see section D2).
 There may also be specific requirements in respect of the rate of progression, or restrictions on the total number of modules which an individual student can resit or retake during the period of their registration.
 Details of any such restrictions are given in the individual programme specification.

-D5 Documentary Evidence of Study
+D3 Documentary Evidence of Study

-- D5.1.1 Documentary evidence of study may be made available by the University in a variety of forms, for the convenience of students.
-They may be variously termed: - (a) Certificates (or Records) of attendance; - (b) Certificates (or Records) of programme completion and progression onto Undergraduate programmes within the University at level four; - (c) Transcripts (or lists) of modules taken, with assessments results.
+- D3.1.1 Documentary evidence of study may be made available by the University in a variety of forms, for the convenience of students.
+They may be variously termed: - (a) Certificates (or Records) of attendance; - (b) Certificates (or Records) of programme completion and progression onto Undergraduate programmes within the University at level four;

+(c) Transcripts (or lists) of modules taken, with assessments results.

-D6 Completion of a Programme
+D4 Completion of a Programme

-- D6.1.1 Successful completion of a programme requires the achievement of the specified learning outcomes set out in the Programme Specification. - D6.1.2 Criteria specified for each programme defines the standards required for successful completion and are set out in the Programme Handbooks. - D6.1.3 For any award, credit at a higher level can count in place of credit at a lower level.
+- D4.1.1 Successful completion of a programme requires the achievement of the specified learning outcomes set out in the Programme Specification. - D4.1.2 Criteria specified for each programme defines the standards required for successful completion and are set out in the Programme Specifications. - D4.1.3 For any award, credit at a higher level can count in place of credit at a lower level.

-D7 The Teaching/Learning Year
+D5 The Teaching/Learning Year

-D7.1.1 The standard teaching/learning year for foundation programmes totals 30-36 weeks including assessment periods.
+D5.1.1 The standard teaching/learning year for foundation programmes totals 30-36 weeks including assessment periods.
 However, variations to standard patterns are permitted where specified within validated programme specific documentation.

-D8 Assessment and Progression
+D6 Assessment and Progression

-D8.1 Introduction
+D6.1 Introduction

-D8.1.1 Assessment on foundation programmes is conducted at two levels: firstly, at module level and, secondly, at programme level.
+D6.1.1 Assessment on foundation programmes is conducted at two levels: firstly, at module level and, secondly, at programme level.
 Subject Boards determine marks for each module.
 Progression and Finalist Boards receive marks for approval from the Subject Boards and determine progression.

-D8.2 Progression
+D6.2 Progression